We all know technological advancements have drastically changed human lives,

 During early teens and tweens, humans start to learn to become more independent from being very close to parents, what a child consumes during this time is very crucial for character development.

-Ok so this is not a guide to raise kids,
+Ok so this was not a guide to raise kids,

 i’ll just end this with writing about the good old days when i was 7,